bahorn/detect-unsigned-module/README.md

 Should say if one is probably loaded or not.
 Remember to reboot if you have already ran it.

-`detect_with_loaded.sh` is a test case that should trigger a detection with singularity.

 #### `diff_devkmsg_klogctl.py`

 This tool diffs the output between two ways of reading the kernel message